hdbeukel/james/README.md

 The James framework consists of several modules:

  - [James Core Module][core-module]: as its name suggests, this module contains the core components of the framework.
-It includes many general concepts modelling problems, objectives, constraints, algorithms, neighbourhoods, etc.
+It includes general components to model problems, objectives, constraints, algorithms, neighbourhoods, etc.

    A wide range of generic local search algorithms are provided out-of-the-box, including random descent, steepest descent, tabu search, variable neighbourhood search and parallel tempering.
 Exhaustive search is also available, which is of course only applicable to problems with a reasonable small search space.

-   Moreover, the core module contains implementations of specific components for subset selection as well as some additional heuristics to be applied to subset sampling only.
+   Moreover, the core module contains implementations of specific components for subset selection as well as some additional heuristics to be applied for subset sampling only.

  - [James Extensions Module][extensions-module]: this module provides additional components for advanced problem specification and search customization, including utilities for weighted multi-objective functions and composite neighbourhoods.